-If you are in an addictive relationship, you may want to seek professional assistance.
-Specialized counseling is available for those dealing directly or indirectly with this form of addiction.
+If you are in an unhealthy relationship, you may want to seek professional assistance.
+Specialized counseling is available for those dealing directly or indirectly with these issues.

 Treatment should probably involve at least some of the following: